Raphhh/samurai/README.md

  1. Download the bootstrap and its dependencies with Composer
  2. Param the Composer config (composer.json)
- 3. Dump the autoloader of Composer with your new Package name
+ 3. Dump the autoloader of Composer with your new package name
  4. Execute the installed modules.

 ### Examples of bootstrap

- - A simple PHP librairy
+ - A simple PHP library
  - Symfony
  - Laravel
  - Zend